Abstract:

 2T

-2·s) and energies between 5-10 eV.
-The results showed that the composite films maintained the original mechanical properties of PI films while exhibiting significantly improved AO resistance, with an AO erosion yield of only 6.6% that of the PI films.
+x/PI composite films were prepared using continuous centrifugal spraying technology.
+The AO erosion resistance of the films was evaluated under a simulated LEO environment.
+The results showed that the composite films maintained the original mechanical properties of PI films, while exhibiting significantly improved AO resistance, with an AO erosion yield of only 6.6% that of the PI films.
 These findings, confirmed by both experimental and molecular dynamics simulation, revealed that Ti

 3C